 Introduction to Business Studies

-As part of the Junior Certificate Students you may start up a business to compete in the Student Enterprise Awards.
-Students may also take part in the cu@yourschool programme with Mullingar Credit Union.
-This programme provides an insight into personal finance and the role of the Credit Union.
-If students successful complete the cu@yourschool programme, they can apply to Mullingar Credit Union for funding to aid them go on a class trip or purchase new material or for any event the students may funding for
+As part of the Junior Certificate students may set up a business to compete in the Student Enterprise Awards.
+Students may also take part in the cu@yourschool programme in association with Mullingar Credit Union.
+This programme offers an insight into personal finance and the role of the Credit Union.